janakanuwan/web-page-design/webpack-example-4/STEPS.md

 module.exports = getFilteredHeroes;
 ```
->- How can we test above function?
+>- How can we test the above function?
 >- What is meant by 'module.exports = getFilteredHeroes;' ?
 Hint: [nodejs-module-exports](https://www.tutorialsteacher.com/nodejs/nodejs-module-exports)

 5. Add test file (say `src/util.test.js`) to test the above function in `src/util.js`